pingooio/pingoo/README.md

 ## Social

-Follow us on [Bluesky @pingoo.io](https://bsky.app/profile/pingoo.io) or on Mastodon [@pingooio@mastodon.social](https://mastodon.social/@pingooio) to get the latest updates and technical deep dives 🦀⚡️
+Follow us on [Bluesky @pingoo.io](https://bsky.app/profile/pingoo.io) and on Mastodon [@pingooio@mastodon.social](https://mastodon.social/@pingooio) to get the latest updates and technical deep dives 🦀⚡️

 ## Contributing

 Please open an issue to discuss your idea before submitting a Pull Request.

+Contributions that use AI must be disclosed.

 ## Support